suatkocar/FilmApp/README.md

 - Dynamic Homepage: The homepage features a hero slider that displays a random selection of movies, along with an AJAX-powered search bar for immediate interaction.
 - Pagination: To maintain site responsiveness and manage database query efficiency, the film list page initially displays only 24 films and provides pagination for exploring more films.
 - Flexible Data Formats: The application supports various data formats (JSON, XML, TEXT) for displaying film data, ensuring versatility in data handling.
-- Responsive Design: The application is built with responsiveness in mind, providing a consistent user experience across different devices.

 ## Technologies Used